- Entertainment and Media»

 #2: "Ricky" (1983)

-I first saw "Ricky" - Weird Al's first music video - on MTV sometime in 1983 and at the time, I wasn't quite sure what the heck I was witnessing.
+When I first saw "Ricky" on MTV sometime in 1983 I wasn't quite sure what the heck I was witnessing.
 "Ricky" was a pretty bizarre sight for a 13 year old who was used to seeing Styx, Motley Crue and Loverboy videos on the channel - a Ricky Ricardo impersonator playing an approximation of Toni Basil's irritating hit "Mickey" on the accordion while a Lucille Ball lookalike cavorted around, whining and begging "Ricky" to let her "be in the show."
 My reaction was probably something along the lines of "What the $%#! is this?"... but just like the original "Mickey," "Ricky" was almost Satanically catchy, to the point that before long I found myself humming the tune (and singing along in a bad impression of Ricky's voice).
 Fun fact: "Lucy" was portrayed by actress Tress Macnelle, who now provides a multitude of voices on "The Simpsons."

 #1: "Yoda" (1985)